 This Decree is an implementing decree to Act No 110/1997, as amended.
 The Decree sets out the testing methods and the method of sampling and preparation of control samples for determining the quality and health of food and the quality of tobacco products under state supervision.
 Through this Decree, the Commission transposes Commission Directive 2002/63/EC of 11 July 2002 establishing Community methods of sampling for the official control of pesticide residues in and on products of plant and animal origin and repealing Directive 79/700/EEC.
-In the case of sampling for the determination of pesticides in and on foodstuffs and raw materials of plant and animal origin (Section 5(2) of the Decree).
+In the case of sampling for the determination of pesticide residues, reference is made to the procedures set out in CSN 560253 Sampling for the determination of pesticides in and on foodstuffs and raw materials of plant and animal origin (Section 5(2) of the Decree).